 There are several delivery vehicles for the Foundation communications strategy.
 These include; the Website, media, Annual Report, Annual Business Plan, and social media.
 Typically, the Foundation announces its annual call for proposals, annual grants, and participates in public meetings/conferences.
-In 2011 the Foundation began to use social media sites including Facebook, Twitter and Flickr, as well as experiment with use of a web log (blog).
+Beginning in 2011 the Foundation began to use social media sites including Facebook, Twitter and Flickr, as well as experiment with use of a web log (blog).
+Each of these media have proven successful in elevating the Foundation's public profile.